ocaml/platform-blog/platform-overview.md

 large and positive impact on the wider community through significantly improved tooling, libraries, and documentation.
-Ensuring that the Platform is viable for industrial users also ensures that it (1) has a long-term future and that (2) has the ability to scale right from beginner through to industrial use-cases.
+Ensuring that the Platform is viable for industrial users also ensures that it has a long-term future and that it has the ability to scale right from beginner through to industrial use-cases.
 A Platform that can scale in this way also has benefits for establishing workflows and practices that help every community member.